Children First ACT

 In addition to the above we recognise and support the principle that anybody in our Association who may have a reasonable concern about a child’s welfare should report their concern to TULSA and if any of our safeguarding personnel can assist in this process, they should willing do so.

-Please note from 2018 all underage coaches / mentors must be over 16 years of age they must at a minimum have a LGFA Fundamentals or GAA Foundation level coaching certificate, they must be GARDA vetted, they must have completed a Safeguarding Children’s course and they must be a registered member of the LGFA.
+Please note as an from 2018 all underage coaches / mentors must be over 16 years of age they must at a minimum have a LGFA Fundamentals or GAA Foundation level coaching certificate, they must be GARDA vetted, they must have completed a Safeguarding Children’s course and they must be a registered member of the LGFA.
+All referees must all be GARDA vetted and hold a Safeguarding Cert.